 The ElggGroup entity type represents an association of Elgg users.
 Users can join, leave, and post content to groups.
-Beyond the standard ElggEntity properties, ElggGroup also supports:
+Beyond the standard ElggEntity properties, ElggGroups also support:

 - name The group's name (HTML escaped text) - description A description of the group (HTML)